Kailin Li | 李恺林

 Chord: Category-level in-Hand Object Reconstruction via Shape Deformation

-Kailin Li, Lixin Yang, Haoyu Zhen Zenan Lin, Xinyu Zhan, Licheng Zhong, Jian Xu, Kejian Wu, Cewu Lu,
+Kailin Li, Lixin Yang, Haoyu Zhen Zenan Lin, Xinyu Zhan, Licheng Zhong, Jian Xu, Kejian Wu, Cewu Lu

 ICCV, 2023

-project page / arxiv / PyBlend
+project page / arxiv / dataset / PyBlend

 We proposed a new method Chord which exploits the categorical shape prior for reconstructing the shape of intra-class objects.
 In addition, we constructed a new dataset, COMIC, of category-level hand-object interaction.
 Comic encompasses a diverse collection of object instances, materials, hand interactions, and viewing directions, as illustrated.